Characterizing Weighted MSO for Trees by Branching Transitive Closure Logics: From wta To Branching Transitive Closure

-The main idea for the construction of $\Phi_{\cal A}$ and the inductive proof of Theorem \ref{BbTC-theo} (cf. Statement 1 on page \pageref{Statement1}) is due to \cite{tho82}.
-For this we decompose an input tree $\xi$ into slices (cf. Section \ref{sec:slices}).
-Then the behaviour of ${\cal A}$ on $\xi$ induces a behaviour on the slices of $\xi$ (cf. Lemma~\ref{lm:decomp}) which is simulated by $\desc_{[1,2n]}\mbox{-}\TC_x(\Phi_{\cal A})$.
+The main idea behind the following construction and the inductive proof of Theorem \ref{BbTC-theo} (cf. Statement 1 in the proof of this theorem) is due to \cite{tho82}.
+First we decompose an input tree $\xi$ into slices (cf. Section \ref{sec:slices}).
+The number $n$ and the ranked alphabet $\Sigma$ determine the maximal width of slices which we denote by $\max(\Sigma,n)$.
+The behaviour of ${\cal A}$ on $\xi$ induces a behaviour on the slices of $\xi$ (cf. Lemma~\ref{lm:decomp}).
+Then we construct $\Phi_{\cal A} = (\varphi_k(x,y_{1,k}) \mid 0 \le k \le \max(\Sigma,n))$ such that the behaviour of ${\cal A}$ on slices is simulated by $\BTC(\Phi_{\cal A})$.
 More precisely, let us denote the topmost slice of the decomposition of $\xi$ at some position $u$ by $\head_n(\xi,u)$ and the positions of $\xi$ at which the slices below $\head_n(\xi,u)$ start, by $u_1\ldots u_k$.
 Then we construct $\Phi_{\cal A}$ such that the decomposition

 of the behaviour of ${\cal A}$ is synchronized with one level of the iteration